National Register Listings in

 Today, Hudson County is a vibrant and dynamic community, known for its bustling cities, diverse population, and proximity to New York City.
 It continues to evolve and thrive, blending its rich history with modern urban life.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Hudson County, New Jersey.
+This timeline provides a condensed summary of the historical journey of Hudson County, New Jersey.

 • 1600s - Hudson County was originally inhabited by the Lenape Native American tribe